OletiSatishKumar/TaskManager_MERN/README.md

-## Add these variables in your .env file
+## Add these variables in your Backend .env file

 * MONGO_URI=your_mongo_uri
 * JWT_SECRET=secret or anything random